skip to main content skip to search skip to footer skip to accessibility statement

 'Drug poisoning deaths' are one of the drug related deaths mortality indicators.
 'Drug use deaths' are a subset as this only includes deaths from drugs that are classed as a 'controlled drug'.

-In Southampton, drug related deaths accounted for 5.7% of all years of life lost (1,795 years) in 2019 to 21 (pooled).
+In Southampton, drug related deaths accounted for 5.1% of all years of life lost (1,598 years) in 2021-23 (pooled).
+There were 59 drug-related deaths in the same period, 0.5% of total deaths in Southampton.

 More information can be found is the drugs dashboard below and in the resources section.